 The United Nations Educational, Scientific and Cultural Organization (UNESCO) has identified just over 800 places in the world that are of outstanding natural and cultural significance.
-There are only 13 in Canada, and two of those are in Newfoundland and Labrador.
-Both of them – Gros Morne National Park and L'Anse aux Meadows National Historic Site – are located on the west coast of the Island of Newfoundland, and are only a few hours drive apart on the aptly-named Viking Trail.
+There are 17 in Canada, and three are in Newfoundland and Labrador.
+Two of them – Gros Morne National Park and L'Anse aux Meadows National Historic Site – are located on the west coast of the Island of Newfoundland, and are only a few hours drive apart on the aptly-named Viking Trail.

 We begin in Deer Lake, which has the nearest airport to Gros Morne National Park.
 Turn off Route 1 onto The Viking Trail, Route 430, and the park entrance is about a 30-minute drive.
 Today, we will explore the southern part of the park along Route 431.
 The Discovery Centre just outside Woody Point is an excellent introduction to the park, which was declared a World Heritage Site in 1987.

 The flat mountain seen from Route 431 is the Tablelands, and is just the first of the park's major geological attractions.
 The rocks comprising the Tablelands are peridotite, a material usually found only in the earth's inner mantle.
 It's toxic to most plant life, which is why the soils are so barren.
 It was thrust to the surface during a period of geological upheaval eons ago.
 The current shape of the surface is due to repeated glaciation, deglaciation and sea level changes over the past two million years.